-The fact that the number of cities above 10,000 inhabitants rose from five (New York City, Philadelphia, Boston, Charleston and Baltimore) to 99 seems to indicate that most of the urbanization came from new cities forming, as opposed to pre-existing cities growing.
+The fact that the number of cities above 10,000 inhabitants rose from 5 (New York City, Philadelphia, Boston, Charleston, and Baltimore) to ninety-nine seems to indicate that most of the urbanization came from new cities forming, as opposed to pre-existing cities growing.
 Figure 2 provides additional evidence for this.
 Taking out cities that were already classified as "urban places" in 1790, the share of cities in total population increased to 8.9% by 1860 (green line in the left panel of Figure 2).
 This implies that 74% of urbanization was due to cities that did not yet exist in 1790.

 Finally, the right panel of Figure 2 shows that the rapid urbanization was far from uniform across space.
-The share of people living in cities increased to almost 30% in the Northeast, while it remained relatively modest in the South.
-On the other hand, the end of the period saw rapid urbanization in the Midwest, even though the region had no cities at all until 1820.
+The share of people living in cities increased to almost 30% in the Northeast, while

-Table 1: Fraction of cities forming at trading routes
+TABLE 1 Fraction of cities forming at trading routes

 Fraction of cells Fraction of land Fraction of cities

-water 39.1% 35.6% 98.6%
+Water 39.1% 35.6% 98.6%

-confluence 23.0% 19.9% 85.5%
+Confluence 23.0% 19.9% 85.5%

-railroad 24.3% 23.2% 95.7%
+Railroad 24.3% 23.2% 95.7%

-The first column of this table shows the number of 20 by 20 arc minute grid cells located at water, a confluence, or a railroad relative to the total number of cells in the U.S. The second column shows the fraction of U.S. land that belongs to cells located at water, a confluence, or a railroad.
+Notes: The first column of this table shows the number of 20 by 20 arc minute grid cells located at water, a confluence, or a railroad relative to the total number of cells in the U.S. The second column shows the fraction of U.S. land that belongs to cells located at water, a confluence, or a railroad.
 The last column shows the fraction of 1860 U.S. cities that formed in cells located at water, at a confluence, or at a railroad.
 A cell is located at water if the cell, or the cell next to it, has a navigable river, canal, lake, or the sea in 1860.
-It is located at a confluence if the cell, or a cell next to it, is surrounded by at least 3 cells with water in 1860.
+It is located at a confluence if the cell, or a cell next to it, is surrounded by at least three cells with water in 1860.
 It is located at a railroad if the cell, or a cell next to it, was part of the railroad network in 1860.
-Source: U.S. census, ESRI Map of U.S. Major Waters and oldrailhistory.com.
+Source: U.S. census, ESRI Map of U.S. Major Waters, and oldrailhistory.com.